MCH170/MCH170/README.md

-Studying Computer Engineering🖥️ at the University of Cyprus🇨🇾.
+Studying Computer Engineering🖥️ at the University of Cyprus.

 <!---
 MCH170/MCH170 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.